TL;DR

 Five moments it stopped and asked

-- AppArmor blocking headless Chromium.
+- Linux’s security policy blocked the automated browser from launching.
 Three options offered (system-wide unload, per-profile exception,

-gh’s credential helper.
-One command. /land-and-deployrefused to canary against a Vercel preview URL.
+- The deploy tool refused to run its safety check against a temporary preview URL.
 Asked for the real production URL.
 I didn’t have one configured — adding it revealed that production had been broken for weeks.

-The 500s were also being amplified by LeakIX scanners from DigitalOcean hammering every path the site had ever exposed — put a domain on the public internet and you have three hours before researchers start probing.
+The server errors were also being amplified by LeakIX scanners from DigitalOcean — automated security researchers who probe every new domain within hours of it going live — hammering every path the site had ever exposed.
+Put a domain on the public internet and you have three hours before someone starts looking.
 That part I expected.

 Before the PR opened, gstack ran its own post-implementation retrospective.
 I read it back.
 It had caught itself making a mistake.